TheRealBeef/Satisfactory-More-Lighting-Options/README.md

 ## Changelog
 - Version 1.0.2
-  - Added support for changing values in-game.
-There's a setting for "fast update" that can be set, but can result in flickering as it refreshes which is a vanilla behavior sped up.
+  - You can now see your mod config changes realtime in-game.
+There's a setting for "fast update" that can be set that speeds it up even more, but can result in flickering as it refreshes which is a vanilla behavior sped up.

 - Version 1.0.1
   - Added configuration support - requires reloading the save